 - In a separate bowl, whisk together the sugar, eggs, vegetable oil, buttermilk, and vanilla extract.

 - Add the flour mixture to the wet ingredients and mix together well.
 Then, fold in the chocolate chips.
+Don't over-mix!

-- Divide the batter evenly between the 12 muffin tins, and bake for 20 minutes, or until risen and a toothpick inserted into the center of a muffin comes out without wet batter clinging to it.
+- Bake for 20 minutes, or until risen and a toothpick inserted into the center of a muffin comes out without wet batter clinging to it.

-- Allow the muffins to cool for a few minutes in the baking pan, then cool completely on a baking rack.
+- Allow the muffins to cool for a few minutes in the baking pan, then cool them completely on a baking rack.

 Notes